Canadians flock to Parliament Hill, site of attack on soldier

 "What happened this week with the murder of those two military is a turning point in our history," said Louise Beaudry, the 65-year-owner of a translation agency, who attended the Montreal event.
 "We need to revise the way the security is organized for everybody in the country ...
 We need to be realistic."

-(Writing by Scott Malone and Euan Rocha; Additional reporting by Randall Palmer; Editing by Jeffrey Hodgson, Lisa Von Ahn and Marguerita Choy)
+(Writing by Scott Malone; Editing by Jeffrey Hodgson and Lisa Von Ahn)